One of the oldest versions of "Hollow Log" is from the short 1992 demo tape labeled Beck, Like The Beer

 Beck tends to introduce the song by commenting on its low-key nature.
 On March 18 1996, he slyly added, "We're gonna bring the noise right now."
 On June 10 1998, he explained, "Sometimes the drum machine begins to overheat.
 You got to turn it off awhile, let it meditate by itself" before playing a few One Foot in the Grave

-Beck included "Hollow Log" in his 2-song solo acoustic set on February 1 2000 in Columbus, Ohio, thanks to a pre-show request made by a fan to bassist, Justin Meldal-Johnsen (hi Josh!).
-The success of the song on that night led to it being played a few mores times before the end of that tour.
+tours, Beck included "Hollow Log" in his 2-song solo acoustic set on February 1 2000 in Columbus, Ohio, thanks to a pre-show request made by a fan to bassist, Justin Meldal-Johnsen (hi Josh!).
+The success of the song on that night led to it being played a few mores times before the end of February.